Borane

 Borane is an inorganic compound with the chemical formula BH_{3}.
 Because it tends to dimerize or form adducts, borane is very rarely observed.
 It normally dimerizes to diborane in the absence of other chemicals.
 It can be observed directly as a continuously produced, transitory, product in a flow system or from the reaction of laser ablated atomic boron with hydrogen.
+Borane is the simplest group 13 hydride.

 Structure and properties

 BH_{3} is a trigonal planar molecule with D_{3h} symmetry.
 The experimentally determined B–H bond length is 119 pm.

 In the absence of other bases, it dimerizes to form diborane.
 Thus, it is an intermediate in the preparation of diborane according to the reaction: